 If you also have some RM Fan Controllers, simply wire the +ve and -ve signal inputs from them into the corresponding +ve and -ve inputs on your RMP.

 Once everything is wired up, you are ready to power on the RMP.
-By default, a low temp lead-free paste is selected, which is a good starting point for testing out your oven's ability to ramp and cool down during the reflow cycle.
+By default, a low-temperature lead-free paste is selected, which is a good starting point for testing out your oven's ability to ramp and cool down during the reflow cycle.

 Put a blank PCB into the oven on top of the tray, to be used to add some thermal mass to the oven to simulate something being in there, and click the [REFLOW] button, and watch the graph as it follows the profile.